Buckle Up! Survive The Twists & Turns of Change Management

 How many times have we approached Change Management white knuckled with fear of the twists and turns that lie ahead?
 Think about the last time you were in a theme park - Did you ride the biggest roller coaster in the park?
 If you did, at what point did you wonder about the safety belt?
 Change Management is much like that safety belt.

-You would never ride a roller coaster that wasn’t designed with the proper restraints to ensure your Buckle Up!
-Survive the Twists and Turns of Change Management Procurement Roller Coastersafety.
+You would never ride a roller coaster that wasn’t designed with the proper restraints to ensure your safety.
 Too often organizations take on large-scale projects without a plan to prepare impacted users, and yet still expect high adoption rates and business continuity.
 Businesses dive into software implementations full of energy and enthusiasm for the time or money savings the new technology promises to deliver, but never consider how people will react to the change.

 Project teams become laser focused on making this dream of modernization a reality.
 Rapid technical design and build take priority, sending vision and sustainable implementation to the back seat.
 Leadership continues on until the first “dip in the track” where the promises of the technology seem to fall short, or the “hill” of process improvement and culture change builds in size.
 In this moment, as the organization frantically reaches for any mechanism to prevent business operations from coming to a halt, it becomes apparent whether the proper Change Management planning and strategies were put in place upfront.